CLIUtils/CLI11/README.md

 An option name must start with a alphabetic character or underscore.
 For long options, anything but an equals sign or a comma is valid after that.
 Names are given as a comma separated string, with the dash or dashes.
 An option or flag can have as many names as you want, and afterward, using `count`, you can use any of the names, with dashes as needed, to count the options.
 One of the names is allowed to be given without proceeding dash(es); if present the option is a positional option, and that name will be used on help line for its positional form.
 If you want the default value to print in the help description, pass in `true` for the final parameter for `add_option` or `add_set`.
 The set options allow your users to pick from a set of predefined options.

 On a C++14 compiler, you can pass a callback function directly to `.add_flag`, while in C++11 mode you'll need to use `.add_flag_function` if you want a callback function.
 The function will be given the number of times the flag was passed.
-You can throw a `CLI::ParseError` to signal a failure.
+You can throw a relevant `CLI::Error` to signal a failure.

 ### Example